readytensor/adaptive_binary_classifier/README.md

   - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.

   - **`/outputs`**: The outputs directory contains sub-directories for error logs, and hyperparameter tuning outputs, and prediction results.
-Note that model artifacts should not be saved in this directory.
-Instead, they should be saved in the `/model/artifacts` directory.

 - **`requirements`**: This directory contains the requirements files.
 We have multiple requirements files for different purposes: